IUPAC/WFChemCookbook/book/howtos/PrepChemicalDataforSharing.md

 ### Flowchart

-### Structure and organization of chemcial data package
+### Structure and organization of chemical data package

 ## Examples of FAIR chemical data package in the minimalist approach